scotteratigan/electron-dr/README.md

   - local account config in new window

 - Logging
-  - did logging stop working? fix?
-  - ensure logging is in proper order
+  - ensure logging is in proper order!
   - is logging batched? probably should be
-  - use non-xml logger in tandem
+  - use non-xml logger in tandem - set up but needs to be passed to parent so that filterxml can access it?
   - be sure to log script errors for debugging

 - Script system w/ pauses for now